d2l-ai/d2l-en/chapter_multilayer-perceptrons/environment.md

 can have consequences for those subject to its decisions.
 If we are deploying a medical diagnostic system, we need to know for which populations it may work and which it may not.
-Overlooking forseeable risks to the welfare of a subpopulation would run afoul of basic ethical principles.
+Overlooking foreseeable risks to the welfare of a subpopulation would run afoul of basic ethical principles.
 Moreover, "accuracy" is seldom the right metric.
 When translating predictions in to actions